GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (198).md

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 5 yards.

 **Critical Failure**: The spell instead afflicts you with the inability to silence your noise hole(s).
 You are dazed for a number of minutes equal to the spell's tier as you partake in such a fit.
 If you are incapable of speech, you seem instead to have been afflicted by tremors but suffer the same dazed condition for the same time regardless.

+#### Heebiejeeby

+**Minimum Tier**: 1

+**Casting Time**: 1 Action

+**Range**: 10 yards

+**Effect**: You assault the mind and senses of another creature with a supernatural force.
+Choose one of the following damage types (Ki, Necrotic, Psychic, Radiant).
+You inflict an attack of that kind against the [Prcp] of a creature you can perceive within range.
+In place of inflicting a wound, it bestows the foe a sense of anxious fear for a number of minutes equal to the points of success.
+While affected, the creature has a -1 to attack rolls  defense, skill checks, saves, and choice of wound placement (if they inflicted a wound against another creature and would be able to modify it in any degree).

+A creature may spend its action to perform a [Will] save to snap out of the effect.
+The DV is equal to the spell check's points of success + spell tier + number of minutes remaining for the effect.

+A critical success with this spell will allow the caster to choose prevent any critical hit effect from the spell (decided before the attack roll is made).
+If they do, the attack roll gets a bonus equal to the foe's [Empy] bonus as they prey on the subject's intuitions.

+**At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may choose to either target an additional creature within range or increase the range by 5 yards.

+**Critical Failure**: You spook yourself, being affected for a number of rounds equal to the spellcheck's points of failure and receiving spell sickness equal to half of the spell's tier.
+If you are immune to fear, you receive an additional point of spell sickness.

 #### Highlife